 Our program prepares physicians to practice the pulmonary and critical care medicine in complex environments with competency, professionalism and the highest ethical standards.
 Graduating fellows are expected to achieve dual board certification in pulmonary and critical care medicine.We have a 100% board pass rate.

-Training is designed to teach fellows how to increase knowledge and comprehension across a broad array of pulmonary medicine topics, apply accumulated knowledge to the bedside care of patients and evaluate subsequent clinical outcomes in a manner that provides for effective pulmonary consultation services, and demonstrate competency in technical and procedural skills for procedures routinely provided by pulmonary consultants.
+Training is designed to teach fellows how to increase knowledge and comprehension across a broad array of pulmonary medicine topics, apply accumulated knowledge to the bedside care of patients, evaluate subsequent clinical outcomes in a manner that provides for effective pulmonary consultation services, and demonstrate competency in technical and procedural skills for procedures routinely provided by pulmonary and critical care consultants.

 Fellows have access to advanced technology and services, including: